Nenger/chinese_licence_plate_generator/README.md

 I used only blue image for blue plate, yellow and white image could be added.
 2 Random image from some big datasets

-## Third stage: Add objects to world
+## Third Stage: Add objects to world
 I add some negative objects for hard nagative mining, and adds only one plate to one world.
 I put the position of the plate relative to the world in the image file name.
 You can read the position from the image file name as ground truth.

 ## Here are some examples: